redwrasse/convstacks/README.md

 ### Examples

-* The AR(2) model can be learned immediately with a single convolutional layer.
+* The AR(2) model can be learned immediately with a single convolutional layer and as a discriminative Gaussian model.

 ```python